 - Roll the cinnamon dough into a log starting at the widest part down to the unfilled border.
 Pinch edges shut.

 - Slice into 2-inch pieces and place onto a lined 9x13 baking dish.
-Pre-heat oven to 350°F and allow rolls to rise 20.
+Allow rolls to rise for 10 minutes.
+Bake in a pre-heated 350°F for 25 minutes.

-- Bake for 25-30 minutes.
-Spread the frosting over freshly baked cinnamon rolls immediately.
+- Spread the frosting over freshly baked cinnamon rolls immediately.

 Nutrition per serving